learningdebunked/ArchitecturalPatterns/README.md

 Bounded context - // TODO how can this be modelled in real code

+What is a user story ?
+- Describes an end user going through a domain level process to achieve valuable outcome
+- story should fit on a single sticky note
+- don't get into horizontal slicing like UI / Business and data logic ( this happens at Walmart ) , instead do Vertical slicing , make it smaller by narrowing its scope
+- Activity diagram might be a good start to vertical slice
+- apply work flow isolation , narrow the scope and this is the most common one

+Bounded context
+- Event storming in the DDD
+-

  Layered Architecture: Separates concerns into hierarchical layers like presentation, business logic, and data access.
 This is a tried and true way to structure applications.